SebasIvan26/Python-DEV/README.md

 # To Start:
 > ```sh
-> Please click on Beta Project - velocity/Base-Lab ##PySide2 should work as well
+> Please click on Beta Project - velocity/Base-Lab
 > ```